jvj-codes/enigma_sdu/README.md

 **enigma_sdu — Enigma simulator (SDU course)**

 This repository contains a Python implementation of an Enigma‑style encryption machine.
-It includes rotor logic, a GUI view, and (optional) utilities for encryption and decryption/encryption‑search.
+It includes rotor logic, a GUI view, and (optional) utilities for decryption/encryption‑search.

 ***File / Folder - Purpose / Description***
 1. EnigmaConstants.py	Defines global constants: the alphabet (ALPHABET), number of rotors (N_ROTORS), rotor wirings (ROTOR_PERMUTATIONS), and the reflector permutation (REFLECTOR_PERMUTATION).
 All rotor wiring/reflector configuration comes from here.